 Acreage Breakdown: Where Does All the Land Go?

-If the average a course is 150 acres, how is that land actually divided up?
+If the average course is 150 acres, how is that land actually divided up?
 The distribution can be surprising.
 Far from being wall-to-wall fairways, the vast majority of a course's acreage is dedicated to areas you're often trying to avoid.

 - Rough: ~ 75 acres (50%)

 The neatly manicured ribbons you aim for take up less than a quarter of the total space.
-The average width and total area of the fairways are a key indicator of a a course's difficulty. - Tees & Greens: ~ 8 acres (5%)
+The average width and total area of the fairways are a key indicator of a course’s difficulty. - Tees & Greens: ~ 8 acres (5%)

 The beginning and end of each hole are relatively small.
 All 18 greens combined typically cover just 2-3 acres, with teeing grounds taking up a similar amount. - Facilities and "Out of Play" Areas: ~ 32 acres (22%)